 Stretching exercises using a foam roller

-Stretching exercises using a towel
+Stretching exercises using a belt or towel

 For any sport that requires prolonged walking, running, or jumping, flexibility in the calves is imperative.